 Students must verify their enrollment in each course to avoid being dropped from a course.
 The type of course determines the method of enrollment verification that is acceptable.
 Please refer to the list below for acceptable enrollment verification for each type of course.

-Students that do not meet enrollment verification guidelines, by the census date, will be dropped from the course as Never Attended (NA).
+Students that do not meet enrollment verification guidelines, by the census date, will be dropped from the course.

-Distance Learning resources for faculty can be found on the Intranet under Distance Learning.
+Distance Learning resources for faculty can be found on the Intranet under Distance Learning and on the website at COVID-19 Faculty Resources.